AICP/vendor_aicp/docs/aicpInfo.md

 <bool name="config_animateScreenLights">false</bool>
 ```

 If you have an sm8150 device, why not enable WiFi display?
-The only prerequisite is you must have a rule for the "r_submix" in the audio_policy.conf file.
+The only prerequisite is you must have a rule for the "r_submix" in the audio_policy.conf file:
 ```
 <bool name="config_enableWifiDisplay">true</bool>
 ```

-If you plan to use the above overlay use this as well.
+If you plan to use the above overlay use this as well:
 ```
 <bool name="config_wifiDisplaySupportsProtectedBuffers">true</bool>
 ```